3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 The full license information for the primary Service repository can be found here: [LICENSE](https://github.com/3DStreet/3dstreet/blob/main/LICENSE).

+## Indemnification

+You agree to defend, indemnify, and hold harmless the Company, its affiliates, licensors, and service providers, and its and their respective officers, directors, employees, contractors, agents, licensors, suppliers, successors, and assigns from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising out of or relating to Your violation of these Terms and Conditions or Your use of the Service, including, but not limited to, Your User Content, any use of the Service's content, services, and products other than as expressly authorized in these Terms and Conditions, or Your use of any information obtained from the Service.

 ## User Content
 By using the Service, You may create, submit, or share content, including but not limited to text, images, designs, and other media ("User Content").
 You retain ownership of any intellectual property rights that You hold in Your User Content.
 However, by making Your User Content available on or through the Service, You grant the Company, as well as other users of the Service, a worldwide, non-exclusive, royalty-free, sublicensable, and transferable license to use, reproduce, distribute, modify, adapt, create derivative works from, publicly display, and perform Your User Content.